sujan6539/shoesly/README.md

 ## Features

-- **Shoe Listing:** Browse through a vast collection of shoes from top brands.
+- **Shoe Listing:** Browse through a vast collection of shoes from top brands with filters for the user.
 - **Detailed Product Pages:** View high-resolution images, descriptions, sizes, pricing, and customer reviews for each shoe.
 - **Shopping Cart:** Add shoes to your cart, review your selections, and proceed to checkout.
 - **Secure Checkout:** Enjoy secure payment processing with multiple payment options.
-- **Order Tracking:** Track the status of your orders in real-time.
-- **User Accounts:** Register for an account to save preferences, view order history, and manage shipping addresses.
 - **Customer Support:** Reach out to our support team for assistance and feedback.

 ## Screenshots